neijrr/nextcloud_passwords_handbook_ru/Users/Dashboard-Widget.md

 (By default these are "Copy Password" and "Copy Username")

 ### Searching passwords
-With the "Search all passwords" input field at the top of the widgets, it's possible to search through all your passwords.
+With the "Search all passwords" input field at the top of the widgets, it's easy to search through all your passwords.

 > :star: Sometimes it can take a little longer to load all passwords.
-In that case you will see a corresponding message and the search will be rerun once all passwords are loaded
+> In that case you will see a corresponding message and the search will be rerun once all passwords are loaded.